What's so special about the SOLARHOME?

 When a car manufacturer releases a revolutionary new model that uses absolutely no petrol, gas, or oil, never has to be plugged in for charging, has an unlimited range, and simply requires a new battery every twenty years, it will be considered a game changer.
 This is essentially what the SOLARHOME is.
 These days there are plenty of 'sustainable/eco/net-zero-carbon' houses around, but look closely and you'll find that they are all either connected to and dependent on a fossil-fuel-powered grid (which is increasingly unreliable and expensive, and certainly not emission free) and/or use diesel, petrol, gas, coal, or wood fires for heating, cooking, hot water, and backup generators (none of which are emission free).
 Greens Beach SOLARHOME is all-electric and has all the comfort, conveniences, and appliances expected of a modern home, yet is powered 100% by fully recyclable solar-charged batteries 100% of the time, throughout the year, even during a cold Tasmanian winter.
 It has zero emissions (direct or indirect), zero utility bills, and requires zero maintenance.
 Most 'experts' will tell you this can't be done with current technology, but the SOLARHOME is living proof that with good design and very few compromises, this could be (and hopefully will be) how all houses are built in the not-too-distant future.
 It's a commercially-viable off-grid house design for environmentally-conscious people who want to live a normal modern life without having to constantly worry about their home's carbon emissions, generators, gas bottles, wood fires ... or their quarterly power bills.

-Will the power in a SOLARHOME drop out after a few days with no sunshine, and will we have to continually worry about turning off lights and appliances?
+Will the power in the SOLARHOME drop out after a few days with no sunshine, and will we have to continually worry about turning off lights and appliances?

 What is the payback period of the solar power system?